ulid/spec/README.md

 ### Monotonicity

-When generating a ULID within the same millisecond, we can provide some guarantees regarding sort order.
-Namely, if the same millisecond is detected, the `random` component is incremented by 1 bit in the least significant bit position (with carrying).
-For example:
+When generating a ULID within the same millisecond, implementations may optionally provide monotonicity by statefully incrementing the `random` component rather than regenerating it.

 ```javascript
 import { monotonicFactory } from 'ulid'